flurdy/vial-corne-rotary-miryokuish/README.md

 # 📂 Vial Layout: `vial-corne-rotary-miryokuish`

-Vial layout for a Corne 42 key with rotary encoders
+Vial layout for a Corne keyboard with rotary encoders

 ## 🎹 Keyboard Model